TAQOS/TAQOS/README.md

 The following is a rough guideline for desired deliverables.

-1. August 2017 - Basic Operating System Infrastructure
+1. September 2017 - Basic Operating System Infrastructure
 2.

 ## Technology Stack